by Colleen McGuire

 What is it about Bodrum?
 The glah-mour, my darlink, the glah-mour.

 Glamorous Bodrum was not always so.
 It used to be a quiet fishing village of 3000 on the Aegean Sea until Ahmet Ertegun, founder of Atlantic Records, built a villa in the 1970s and invited his celebrity friends to party down.
 Today Bodrum is Turkey’s version of St. Tropez with a million visitors in high season, including Arab, European and Hollywood royalty.
-Bodrum may be a classy town but low impact travelers like my sister Cat and I have plenty of reasons to embrace it,
+Bodrum may be a classy town but low impact travelers like my sister Cat and I have plenty of reasons

 We can’t tell you about the picturesque beaches sprinkled along the coastline of the Bodrum Peninsula because we arrived too close to off-season in late October.
 Nor can we tell you about Bodrum’s pulsing nightlife because we are of the early-to-bed-early-to-rise persuasion.
 We didn’t indulge in a Turkish bath because we experienced that in a more authentic place in Istanbul at a 300 year old hamam.
-We didn’t peak inside the harbor mosque although females are admitted.
+We didn’t peak inside the harbor mosque although females are

 The mosque’s other worldly call to prayer reverberating over loudspeakers made for a jarring contrast to the chic, seductive city with which it seems to vie for attention.